Islam in Timor-Leste

-The capital.
-An-Nur Mosque in Dili.
-The mosque has been attacked by criminals several times.
+The An-Nur Mosque in Dili.
+The mosque has been vandalized several times.
 It reopened in 2014 after renovations.

 Islam in Timor-Leste is the minority religion.
-According to official figures, 3.6% of the population of Timor Leste are Muslims 2020.
+According to ARDA official figures, 3.6% of the population of Timor-Leste are Muslims 2020.
 The majority of Muslims are Sunni.

 Spread of Islam

-Timorese Muslims include indigenous Arabs and Indonesians.
+Timorese Muslims include Arabs and Indonesians.
 They have settled in East Timor over the past decade, either seeking business opportunities or as part of Indonesia's national policy of supporting the transition to the province, which is struggling for independence.
 2015 census found that 2,850 Timorese citizens declared themselves Muslim (1,695 Muslims live in the country's capital, Dili, 258 in Baucau, 236 in Lautém, 212 in Viqueque, etc.).

 Since 2005, along with numerous Christian holidays, Eid al-Fitr and Eid al-Adha have been declared public holidays.